Harvesting on state forest lands

 • DNR offices are closed on Thanksgiving Day and the day after, plus weekends.

-• Payment by check is accepted.
+• Payment by check or money order is accepted.
 No credit cards.
 No cash.

 • State forests from Hinckley to Aitkin and further north have balsam fir or white spruce, which are often desired for Christmas trees.
-Sand Dunes and Rum River state forests, while close to twin cities, do not have suitable Christmas trees.
+Sand Dunes and Rum River state forests, while close to the Twin Cities, do not have suitable Christmas trees.

 Back to top